kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 > The values found in this method are created by spending 60 points in the following method.
 The GM can create other arrays if they desire.

 #### Method 2: Point Buy
-You have 60 points to spend to gain a certain Characteristic Value.  freely among your eight Characteristics.
-Each characteristic has at least a three and can be no greater than 10 by using this method.
+You have 60 points to spend to gain a certain Characteristic Value.
+Each Characteristic must have at least a three and can be no greater than 10 by using this method.

 {% include table-index.html index = "GEN8" %}